microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.5.5.3 *(June 20th 2017)*
+	- Fixing the broken set display index for an already deployed eForm.

   - Version 1.5.5.2 *(June 20th 2017)*
 	- Fixing the broken set display index for an already deployed eForm.